Niger drags FG to Supreme Court over 13% derivation

 It argued that through these power stations, FG extended electricity supply to the Republics of Benin, Togo and Niger.

-The state said its decision to list the AGF as the sole defendant in the matter was because he statutorily offers oversight legal advice function and represents the Federal Government, including the Accountant-General of the Federation.

-It noted that the Accountant-General has the constitutional role of preparing the nation’s financial statements arising from collection and receipts of income, fees, rentals and taxes, as well as payments from the federation account.

-“That the attorney general at all times is charged with legally advising and representing the Auditor-General of the Federation and the Revenue Mobilization Allocation and Fiscal Commission that oversees revenue accruing to, and disbursement of such funds from the Federation Account,” it argued.
+On why AGF is the only defendant, it stated “That the Attorney General at all times is charged with legally advising and representing the Auditor-General of the Federation and the Revenue Mobilization Allocation and Fiscal Commission, RMAFC, that oversees revenue accruing to, and disbursement of such funds from the Federation Account.”

-It accused the defendant of failing to properly advise the President, especially on how to ensure equitable distribution of resources in conformity with current realities, particularly with the enormous fiscal revenue generated by Niger State.
+It accused the defendant of failing to properly advise the President, especially on how to ensure equitable distribution of resources in conformity with current realities, particularly in relation to the enormous fiscal revenue generated by Niger state.

 The plaintiff stressed that it is a purely agrarian state as its inhabitants are subsistence farmers whose produce are enjoyed across the state and beyond.